-- Outer clothing which resembles sleepwear or underwear, pajama-type pants or bedroom shoes or slippers.(Shoes are required at all times.) - Tank tops or shirts with shoulder straps narrower than two (2) inches, (Females).
+- Outer clothing which resembles sleepwear or underwear, pajama-type pants or bedroom shoes or slippers.(Shoes are required at all times.) - Fanny Packs - Tank tops or shirts with shoulder straps narrower than two (2) inches, (Females).
 Midriff tops, low-cut tops and one-shoulder tops, see-through blouses covering bras/tube tops - Pants should be worn at the same length on both legs.
 Pants may not be tucked into socks - Sleeveless shirts for males - Miniskirts and short shorts Shorts and skirts must be longer than mid-thigh length. .
 No tight or sagging sweatpants or wind suits.
 They are to be worn appropriately. - NO HEAD COVERINGS (male or female) unless documented religious apparel.
 Including Hoodies - Females may only wear hair "bands" 1/2 inch in width or less.
-Large bows are not permitted. - NO BANDANAS ÓF ANY COLOR. - Towels, hand cloths, curlers, combs, sunglasses and metal chains
+Large bows are not permitted. - NO BANDANAS OF ANY COLOR. - Towels, hand cloths, curlers, combs, sunglasses and metal chains - Bike pants, or other apparel that is extremely tight fitting - Leggings, jeggings, joggers or any skin-tight pants, must be covered with long loose tops approaching the mid-thigh length. - Clothing/jewelry with profanity, vulgarities, or other offensive language, references to alcohol or drug use, - Gangs, social clubs, weapons, or sexually suggestive items - Clothing/jewelry that could be used as a weapon.
+No piercings with sharp points.

-- Bike pants, or other apparel that is extremely tight fitting - Leggings, or any skin-tight pants, must be covered with long loose tops approaching the mid-thigh length. - Clothing/jewelry with profanity, vulgarities, or other offensive language, references to alcohol or drug use, - Gangs, social clubs, weapons, or sexually suggestive items - Clothing/jewelry that could be used as a weapon.
-No piercings with sharp points. - Cut-out jeans with holes above the knees.
-No skin can show. - Any clothing with group, club, or organization names on them, unless the group(s) are approved as school - Non-prescription glasses or Glasses with no lens
+- Cut-out jeans with holes above the knees.
+No skin can show.
+If there are holes in pants above the knee, leggings or shorts must be worn under the pants. - Any clothing with group, club, or organization names on them, unless the group(s) are approved as school - Non-prescription glasses or Glasses with no lens - Face masks worn for medical purposes are permitted but must not cover the eyes.